influxdata/telegraf/plugins/processors/regex/README.md

 A tag or field is renamed if the given `pattern` matches the name.
 The new name is specified via the `replacement` option.
-Optionally, the `result_key` can be set to either `overwrite` (default) or `keep` to control the behavior in case the target tag/field already exists.
+Optionally, the `result_key` can be set to either `overwrite` or `keep` (default) to control the behavior in case the target tag/field already exists.
 For `overwrite` the target tag/field is replaced by the source key.
-With this (default) setting, the source tag/field is removed in any case.
-When using the `keep` setting, the target tag/field as well as the source is left unchanged and no renaming takes place.
+With this setting, the source tag/field is removed in any case.
+When using the `keep` setting (default), the target tag/field as well as the source is left unchanged and no renaming takes place.

 ### Metric _name_ conversions